ibiyemisi64/SENSE/flutter/alds/README.md

   - [ ] Light
   - [ ] Dark
   - [ ] System
+- [ ] An option for theme selection appears, with a dropdown to select between System, Light, and Dark modes

 ### Navigation Bar

 - [ ] Changing between pages doesn't change the content on the page (i.e. re-render the page)
+- [ ] When an icon is selected, the icon indicates that it is selected

+### Login

+- [ ] User should only see their saved locations + theme preferences
+- [ ] The same user's saved locations + settings should persist across several logins

 ## User Testing (things I don't think we can user test)

-### Map Page
+### Map Page User Testing

-- [ ] User's current location is the center of the map, and a marker marks the user's location
+- [ ] User's current location is marked on the map
-- [ ] User's saved locations appear on the map
+- [ ] User's saved locations are marked on the map
+- [ ] The map should be centered on the user's current location

 ## Local Development Setup